 Prepare an emergency plan that includes your feline friend.
 Assign a designated caregiver who can safely handle and evacuate your cat during a fire emergency if you are unable to do so.
 Display emergency contact numbers prominently and keep them updated.
 Practice fire drills with your cat to help them become familiar with the evacuation process.

 Cats are naturally curious and can be drawn to warm spots in the house.
 Use secure barriers like screens or baby gates to prevent access to fireplaces, stoves, and heaters.
 Extinguish candles and never leave them unattended, as a playful swipe from your cat can quickly lead to disaster.
 Opt for flameless candles as a safer alternative.

 Store flammable materials, such as lighter fluid, gasoline, and cleaning supplies, in secure locations that are out of reach for your curious companion.
 Remember, curious cats can knock over containers or accidentally ingest harmful substances, leading to potential fires or health hazards.

 Invest in outlet covers or blockers to prevent your cat from tampering with electrical outlets.
 Cats are notorious for chewing on cords, so consider using cord protectors or hiding them away to reduce the risk of electrocution or fire caused by damaged wires.

 Practice Safe Cooking

-Never leave your pet unattended in the kitchen while cooking.
-Pets may accidentally jump onto stovetops or knock over hot items, causing fires or burns.
+Never leave your cat unattended in the kitchen while cooking.
+Cats may accidentally jump onto stovetops or knock over hot items, causing fires or burns.
 Use stove knob covers to prevent pets from accidentally turning on burners.

 If you have any questions about pet fire safety, all of us at Countryside Animal Clinic are here and ready to help.
 Give us a call at (608) 249-3232.